Bill C-11 and Mixed Opinions

 These passionate responses parallel some of the student reactions at York University.

-Shyamal Singaravelu, a fourth-year political science student questions intentions behind Bill C-11.
+Shyamal Singaravelu, a fourth-year political science student questions the intentions behind Bill C-11.
 Singaravelu sees the bill as “trying to limit what citizens see under the guise of Canadian content”, and fears that Bill C-11 “gives reason/precedent for the government to stop any media that goes against their policies.”

-However, Ski argues the cons outweigh the pros of the bill.
-She’s concerned that it will impose limitations on freedom of expression, stifle innovation, and favour larger corporations and conglomerates.
 “Critics argue that the bill will favour big corporations, who will be able to use their resources to take advantage of the new exceptions, while smaller creators and users will be left behind,” says Ski.

 But not everyone opposes Bill C-11.
 Many believe concerns are blown out of proportion.

-Those supporting the bill argue that it’s essential for the growth of Canadian culture and Canadian content in the internet age.
+Those supporting the bill argue that it’s essential for the growth of Canadian culture and content in the internet age.
 In the eyes of some, Canadian content might diminish without government intervention.

 “At the end of the day, this bill is about making sure streaming platforms that benefit from broadcasting to Canadians contribute to our culture,” says Laura Scaffidi, the press secretary for the Canadian Heritage Minister Pablo Rodriguez in a CTV News article in January 2023.